YuchiQiu/CLADE/README.md

 # CLADE: Cluster learning-assisted directed evolution.
 CLADE guides experiments in directed evolution to optimize fitness of variants in a combinatorial library from multi-site mutagenesis.
 It first utilizes unsupervised clustering to select potential informative variants for experimental screen to obtain their fitness.
 Then it takes these labeled variants as training data to train a supervised learning model.
 The supervised learning model predicts fitness of the rest of variants in the combinatorial library.
 Top-predicted variants potentially have high priority to be screened.

+Many MLDE methods can integrate with CLADE.
+Various sampling strategies can be used for the sampling in selected clusters, including random sampling and Gaussian process.
+The zero-shot predictions can be used to restrict training data sampling within the top-ranked variants.

 # Table of Contents

 - [Installment](#installment)